Link-Target Feature

 Raw mode for unexpected values such as

-attributes may result in similar artificial values forlinkTarget
+xlink:showandxlink:roleattributes may result in similar artificial values forlinkTarget.The general contract for

-.
-I.e., on Save it will be directly written aslinkTarget="_other_someThing"
+linkTarget="_other_someThing", which will not be understood asxlink:show="other" xlink:role="someThing"but insteadxlink:show="other" xlink:role="_other_someThing".
+I.e., on Save it will be directly written aslinkTarget="_other_someThing"into the model.

 Advanced Configuration